blowb/blowb-doc/setup-host/basic-setup.rst

 We probably also need to install some utilities:
 ::

-   sudo yum install bash-completion ed nc telnet
+   sudo yum install bash-completion ed nc telnet wget

 We also need to set up a favorite terminal editor.
 If you are relatively new to GNU/Linux, I suggest you to try `Vim`_, which is an enhanced version of the POSIX standard vi.
 It has a steep but short learning curve for editing configuration